 Increasingly, when it’s time to hit the road, it’s a full family affair.
-Not just mom, dad, and the kids, but grandparents too.
-Where do you go when you have a family structure that includes a mix of ages, interests, physical capabilities, and other differences?
+Not just parents and kids, but grandparents too.
+Where do you go when you have a family structure that includes a mix of ages, interests, physical capabilities and other differences?
 The easy answer is to head to a multigenerational family resort where you can keep everyone happy.

 If you want family vacation ideas that create cherished memories instead of a trip everyone wants to forget, dig deep to find the right destination.
-This can mean finding the ideal fit for all family members, including older relatives, children, young adults, adult children, single parents, and other members of your extended family.
-Accounting for the interests and needs of multiple generations means finding adaptable destinations with a lot to offer.
+This means finding the ideal fit for all family members, including older relatives, children, young adults, adult children, single parents and other members of your extended family.
+Accounting for the interests and needs of multiple generations is all about finding adaptable destinations with a lot to offer.

-NO PASSPORT NEEDED: 17 Best All-Inclusive Resorts in the USA
+NO PASSPORT NEEDED: 21 Best All-Inclusive Resorts in the U.S. for Families

 While a lot depends on what matters most to you and your crew, here are a few ideas to get a family discussion going about where to jet next.
-These large family resorts, family glamping resorts, and kid-friendly family resorts in the United States, Canada, and the Caribbean cater to every age group, from grandchildren through the adult generations and older adults.
-Whether you’re a multigenerational household looking to expand your horizons or are meeting up with people in a destination, these spots offer adventure, relaxation, and everything in between.
+These large family resorts, family glamping resorts and kid-friendly family resorts in the U.S., Canada and the Caribbean cater to every age group, from grandchildren through the adult generations and older adults.
+Whether you’re a multigenerational household looking to expand your horizons or are meeting up with people in a destination, these spots offer adventure, relaxation and everything in between.